(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 The one genre I wish Selena could have tackled more by way of further tribute to the past would have been the sweet music of the trios as in “La Bella Epoca De Los Trios”.
 This is the old music in the tradition of Los Tres Reyes, Los Panchos, Trio Les Tres Ases and Trio Los Tres Diamantes.
 Her sultry voice in combination with low-fi acoustic instrumentation would have been amazing.
 This post-humous duet with Los Tres Reyes is perhaps the closest we will ever get to that dream.
 Whether Selena is warbling with the Mariachi Sol De Mexico in Don Juan De Marco or doing a sweet remake of Siempre Hace Frio, she never seems to hit a false note with these golden oldies.
 But I digress.

 While “Dreaming of You” gave more than subtle hints of Selena’s musical precocity (when it came to her grasp of the Anglo-American pop genres) her discography proves how genuinely bilingual she was as an artist.
 The latter is no mean feat because not every artist pulls it off with such critical and commercial success.
-“I Could Fall In Love With You” is as authentic in its genre as any of her Mariachi torch songs in theirs.
-The power of her more traditional Spanish songs came from the old part of her soul.
+“I Could Fall In Love With You” is as authentic in its airy pop realm as any of her Mariachi torch songs in their traditional lairs.
+The power of Selena’s more traditional fare came from the old part of her soul.
 The newer stuff was the sonic equivalent of fusion cuisine.
 And it brimmed with everything she had learned as a kid from the cumbias to the rancheras (incorporating the waltz, the polkas and the boleros) to the pop, R n’ B and reggae of her youth.
 Her father says as a kid, Selena immersed herself in everything.
 (Hear her belting out “Feelings” as a 9 year old here: http://www.youtube.com/watch?v=NQM6aU6bXrI )

 “Como La Flor” with its reggae inflected beat was just the tip of Caribbean influence.
-“Techno Cumbia” with its syncopatedly strutting groove shows that the soon-to-be-named reggaeton influence had entered Selena’s creative blood and repertoire almost fully formed.
-This was about five years before the Latin flowering of the same influence that would spawn reggaeton; a commercially vibrant genre that would take the Latin music scene by storm at the turn of the century.
+“Techno Cumbia” with its syncopatedly strutting groove shows that the soon-to-be-named reggaeton influence had entered Selena’s creative stream almost fully formed.
+This was about five years before the Latin flowering of the same influence that would spawn reggaeton; a commercially vibrant genre that would take the Latin music scene by storm in the Caribbean and Tex-Mex community at the turn of the century.
 Techno Cumbia shows that Selena had her fingers firmly on this genre long before the boys from the barrio started struttin’ around with their hands on their you-know-what.

 The trick in music is in doing one or two